ncfausti/piano-frontend-test/README.md

 I have significant experience with Django as a backend framework, so I initially built out a RESTful API using the Django REST framework.
 I have included the source code for this API in the dj-app folder, and the server for this API is currently running at http://kevinearl.pythonanywhere.com/.

 Per my email conversation with Greg Kristofer, it was suggested that I re-build this API using Node.js due to the Piano team's familiarity with Node.
 I will hopefully be completing this over the coming days, depending on time constraints.
+I have included the in-progress Node.js / Express code I have been working from in the folder 'mean-app'.